Easter Rising: Legacy

 The leaders of the Rising were "instantly apotheosized" and remembrance was situated within a larger republican tradition of claimed martyrdom – the Catholic Church would contend this narrative as the foundational myth of the Irish Free State, assuming a place within the remembrance as an association between republicanism and Catholicism grew.
 (Note: There were few Protestant rebels present and thus the Rising became strongly associated with Catholicism.
 The likes of Grace Gifford, Markievicz and Casement converted from Protestantism to Catholicism just before, during and after the Rising, respectively.
 The Catholic character of the rebels was stressed by priests influential in the Church's acceptance of the insurgency.)
 The "Pearsean combination of Catholicism, Gaelicism, and spiritual nationalism" would become dominant within republicanism, the ideas gaining a quasi-religiosity, whilst helping unify later strands thereof.
 Within the Free State, the Rising was sanctified by officials, positioned as a "highly disciplined military operation".
 Historians largely agree that the Rising succeeded by offering a symbolic display of sacrifice, while the military action was a considerable failure.
 (Note: This historiography largely manifested around the fiftieth anniversary in defiance of a "hagiographical" perception.
 On the symbolic power, Sarah Cole wrote that the Easter Rising was "understood and presented, at every level, in a metaphoric language, which stressed apotheosis, resurrection, transformation."
 These tropes - central to the morale of the Volunteers - are evidenced in Pearse's oration at the funeral of Jeremiah O'Donovan Rossa.
-The occupation of areas laden with iconography but of negligible military value support the understanding of the Rising as primarily a symbolic act.)
+The occupation of areas laden with iconography but of negligible military value supports the understanding of the Rising as primarily a symbolic act.)
 As Monk Gibbon remarked, the "shots from khaki-uniformed firing parties did more to create the Republic of Ireland than any shot fired by a Volunteer in the course of Easter week".

 Literature surrounding the Rising was significant: MacDonagh, Plunkett, and Pearse were themselves poets, whose ideals were granted a spiritual dimension in their work; Arnold Bax, Francis Ledwidge, George William Russell and W. B. Yeats responded through verse that ranged from endorsement to elegies.
 (Note: The executed poets possessed similar motifs: pastoral imagery, Celtic mythology, notions of saintliness, sacrifice, and martyrdom, and inspiration from English poets.
 Pearse equated his eminent execution, and that of Robert Emmet, with the death of Jesus Christ; patriotism with religious faith.